Published On: Apr 29 2014 02:56:37 PM EDTUpdated On: May 12 2014 06:24:31 PM EDT

 Henry Samueli -- The NHL suspended the Anaheim Ducks owner in 2008 after he pleaded guilty to lying to the Securities and Exchange Commission.
 The plea was later thrown out, and Samueli was reinstated to the league in November 2009.

-Jerry Buss -- The Los Angeles Lakers owner was suspended by the league for two games in 2007 after a drunken driving conviction.
+Jerry Buss -- The late Los Angeles Lakers owner was suspended by the league for two games in 2007 after a drunken driving conviction.